Stability of cigar soliton: Introduction

 where $K=K(g)$ is the Gauss curvature of the metric $g$.
 Let $R(g(t))$ be the scalar curvature of the metric $g(t)$.
 Then $R(g)=2K(g)$ and the Ricci flow in dimension two is reduced to the conformal flow

 We are interested in the Ricci flow on $M^2=R^2$.
 Given a metric $g_0$ on $R^2$ and let $g(t)=u(t)g_0$ with $u(t)>0$ being a smooth function in $R^2$.
 Then

 where $\Delta_{g_0}$ is the Laplacian operator of the metric $g_0$ with Analytist's sign and $R_0$ is the scalar curvature of $g_0$.
 We simply write $u=u(t)$, $R=R(g(t))$, etc, when the notations cause no confusion.
-In this case, the Ricci flow can be written as which again can be written as
+In this case, the Ricci flow can be written as